Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 3. Silver in the Wood by Emily Tesh

-It follows Tobias, a forest guardian who looks after the forest.
+We follow Tobias, a forest guardian.
 One day Henry Silver moves into Greenhollow Hall.
 And everything changes.

 Silver starts to dig up old secrets.
 Secrets best left forgotten.

-If you like the cottagecore aesthetic then you'll enjoy this book.
-The forest imagery is whimsical and enchanting.
-And makes you want to live in a cottage in the woods
+Fans of the cottagecore aesthetic will adore this book.
+The whimsical forest imagery enchants the reader and makes you want to live in a cottage in the woods.
+The mythical creatures add to the sense of magic and whimsy.

 And on top of that, it's a short and easy read.
 I listened to the audiobook.
 And the whole duology is only 5 hours.
 An easy binge-read.